jochster/web-hugo-academic/content/thesis/M.Sc/index.md

 ---
 title: Precise Point Positioning with Ambiguity Resolution for Different Signals
 date: 2020-06-22T16:00:57.391Z
-summary: My Master's thesis at the [Institute for Astronomical and Physical Geodesy (IAPG)](https://www.asg.ed.tum.de/iapg/) at the Technical University of Munich (TUM), under the supervision of Prof. Urs Hugentobler and Dr. Bingbing Duan.
+summary: My Master's thesis at the [Institute for Astronomical and Physical Geodesy (IAPG)](https://www.asg.ed.tum.de/iapg/) of Technical University of Munich (TUM), under the supervision of Prof. Urs Hugentobler and Dr. Bingbing Duan.
 draft: false
 featured: false
 authors: